Metallica (album): Touring

 In 1991, for the fourth time, Metallica played as part of the Monsters of Rock festival tour.
 The last concert of the tour was held on September 28, 1991, at Tushino Airfield in Moscow; it was described as "the first free outdoor Western rock concert in Soviet history" and was attended by an estimated 150,000 to 500,000 people.
 Some unofficial estimates put the attendance as high as 1,600,000.
 The first tour directly intended to support the album, the Wherever We May Roam Tour, included a performance at the Freddie Mercury Tribute Concert, at which Metallica performed a short set list, consisting of "Enter Sandman", "Sad but True", and "Nothing Else Matters", along with Hetfield performed the Queen song "Stone Cold Crazy" with John Deacon, Brian May, and Roger Taylor of Queen and Tony Iommi of Black Sabbath.
-At one of the tour's first gigs the floor of the stage collapsed.
+At one of the tour's first gigs the floor of the "Snake Pit", an audience area completely surrounded by the stage's triangular catwalk, collapsed.
 The January 13 and 14, 1992, shows in San Diego were later released in the box set Live Shit: Binge & Purge, while the tour and the album were documented in the documentary A Year and a Half in the Life of Metallica.

 Metallica's Wherever We May Roam Tour also overlapped with Guns N' Roses' Use Your Illusion Tour.
 Hetfield suffered second and third degree burns to his arms, face, hands, and legs on August 8, 1992, during a Montreal show in the co-headlining Guns N' Roses/Metallica Stadium Tour.
 The tour included pyrotechnics, which were installed on-stage.
-Hetfield accidentally walked into a 12 ft flame shot from a pyrotechnic during a live performance of the introduction of "Fade to Black".
-The show was cut short shortly after this accident, so that Guns N' Roses began their concert to malicious reactions from fans.
+Hetfield accidentally walked into a 12 ft flame shot from a pyrotechnic device during a live performance of the introduction of "Fade to Black".
+Metallica left the stage and later updated the crowd on James' status.
+Guns N' Roses then delayed taking the stage for another two hours, resulting in fans becoming restless.
+The Guns' frontman, Axl Rose, stormed off the stage partway through their set, sending much of the frustrated crowd into a riot.
 Newsted said Hetfield's skin was "bubbling like on The Toxic Avenger".
 The tour recommenced on August 25 in Phoenix, and although Hetfield could sing, he could not play guitar for the remainder of the tour.
 Guitar technician John Marshall, who had previously filled in on rhythm guitar and was then playing in Metal Church, played guitar for the recovering Hetfield.
-Brazilian musician Andreas Kisser from Sepultura was initially considered to join the tour, but Marshall ultimately was chosen.
+Brazilian musician Andreas Kisser from Sepultura was initially considered to join the tour, but Marshall was ultimately chosen.